oracle/terraform-provider-oci/docs/object_storage/buckets.md

 * `metadata` - Arbitrary string keys and values for user-defined metadata.
 * `name` - The name of the bucket.
 * `namespace` - The namespace in which the bucket lives.
+* `storage_tier` - The type of storage tier of this bucket.
+A bucket is set to 'Standard' tier by default, which means the bucket will be put in the standard storage tier.
+When 'Archive' tier type is set explicitly, the bucket is put in the archive storage tier.
+The 'storageTier' property is immutable after bucket is created.
 * `time_created` - The date and time at which the bucket was created.